-\paragraph{Real data.} We apply \texttt{train\_test\_split} in \texttt{scikit-learn} \citep{pedregosa11scikitlearn} on the whole dataset, and use the training split as the dataset $z_{1:n}$.
+\paragraph{Real data.} We apply \texttt{train\_test\_split} in \texttt{scikit-learn} \citep{pedregosa11scikitlearn} to the whole dataset, and use the training split as the dataset $z_{1:n}$.
 We repeat this procedure 100 times to generate repetitions of $z_{1:n}$.
 For datasets with highly skewed responses or features, we apply stratified sampling on these variables.
-For \texttt{yeast} and \texttt{wine}, which have highly skewed multi-class categorical responses, we also remove classes with fewer than 3\% of observations.
+For \texttt{yeast} and \texttt{wine}, which have highly skewed multiclass categorical responses, we also remove classes with fewer than 3\% of observations.
 Multinomial logistic regression on a small dataset with an extremely skewed response remains difficult with our method, as the design matrix tends to be ill-conditioned when applying the Bayesian bootstrap on $x$.

-The training sets are split from the population set with stratification on all categorical and numerical variables with very low unique values.
-In certain datasets with heavily skewed numerical variables, we also stratify according to the `bins' of these numerical variables.
+The training sets are drawn from the population dataset with stratification on all categorical and numerical variables with few unique values.
+In certain datasets with heavily skewed numerical variables, we also stratify using bins of these numerical variables.
 The bin boundaries are determined to ensure that each bin contains approximately the same number of data points.
-The number of bins depends on the datasets and is chosen such that the marginal distribution of the training set roughly matches that of the population set.
+The number of bins depends on the dataset and is chosen such that the marginal distribution of the training set roughly matches that of the population dataset.

 The details of the 19 real-world datasets are provided in Tables~\ref{tab:data-info-numbers} and~\ref{tab:data-info-functional}.